Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Heroic Chronicle.md

 # Heroic Chronicle

 The heroic chronicle is a system that allows players and Dungeon Masters to work together to build a compelling character story.
-It even allows characters to gain additional proficiencies, magic items, spells, or feats before the campaign begins.
+It even allows characters to gain additional proficiencies, [[magic items]], spells, or feats before the campaign begins.
 This section assumes that the player is starting from scratch—without having chosen a race, class, or background for their character.
 The events that occur as a result of these random rolls inform what kind of character the player has.
 A player who already has a character concept in mind can choose options from the tables instead of rolling randomly, ignoring anything that doesn’t fit their character concept.
 If you’re a player using these tables, don’t be surprised if creating a backstory inspires you to change some aspect of your character concept.
 Let this tool inspire your imagination rather than limit it.

-The “Backstory” section of the chronicle roots a character’s history in the land of Wildemount by helping the player determine the character’s nation, home settlement, and relationships with family members, allies, and rivals.
+The “Backstory” section of the chronicle roots a character’s history in the land of [[Wildemount]] by helping the player determine the character’s nation, home settlement, and relationships with family members, allies, and rivals.
 It helps establish major events that happened to the character before the campaign began.
 Options for determining a character’s favorite food and mysterious secrets can help further define a character’s relationship to their homeland and the other party members.

 The “Prophecy” section of the chronicle sets out three aspirations or goals that the player has for their character.
 Prophecy goals can help players and DMs create engaging stories that make the game more interesting.
 Each time a goal is met, it takes on a prophetic tone as a character achieves something they were driven or destined to do.
 Completing a prophecy goal grants the character a mechanical benefit as a reward.

-Dungeon Masters can also use the heroic chronicle process to generate villains with histories and motivations grounded in the dangerous lands of Wildemount.
+Dungeon Masters can also use the heroic chronicle process to generate villains with histories and motivations grounded in the dangerous lands of [[Wildemount]].

 ### Backstory